We are closely monitoring Coronavirus. Updates here.

 At CIS Abroad, we meet you with integrity and a commitment to our mission, vision, and values.
-Learn more about our accessible programming and responsive service in the video above.
+Learn more about our accessible programming and responsive service in this video featuring our president, Kris Holloway.

 Our focus on affordable, engaged learning

 The academic relevance of our programs is guided by five principles:

 120 programs, 22 countries, 44 cities, and 88 majors